Are there warning signs in your construction software?

 The right construction software will value what you have to say.

-The construction industry places a critical focus on building relationships and partnerships, so you want your software to emulate those values.
+The construction industry places a critical focus on building relationships and partnerships.
+Accordingly, you want your software to emulate those values.
 When you buy a construction software, the relationship should be more than just transactional.
 You should expect trust, support, and outreach.

-Your software provider should be reaching out to you and asking for your feedback on the service, as well as periodically checking in to see how you are liking your service.
+Your software provider should be reaching out to you and asking for your feedback on the service.
+They should also be periodically checking in to see how you are liking your service.
 If a software company does not make its customers a priority, it is a good sign that you should probably start looking somewhere else.

 It’s technology… not everyone is going to understand it, right?
 Wrong!
-Technology and construction software are created and implemented to remove the headache out of the manual processes that your company once performed.
-If your software platform is not intuitive and easy to learn, an immediate red flag should arise.
+Technology and construction software are created and implemented to remove the headache out of the manual processes.
+It stands to reason that if your software platform is not intuitive and easy to learn, an immediate red flag should arise.
 How do you expect your employees to buy into a software platform that takes weeks and multiple webinars to learn?
-News flash: they won’t, and they probably aren’t using your current software right now.
+News flash: they won’t.

 Your employees are probably telling you everything is smooth-sailing with the software.
-But what crazy entry-level employee is going to tell their boss that the chosen software is tedious to use and actually takes significantly longer to do than the normal process?
+But what crazy entry-level employee is going to tell their boss that the chosen software is tedious to use?
+Or that it actually takes significantly longer to do than the normal process?

-To better understand if your employees are not taking well to your current software, we recommend you send out an anonymous poll to everyone in your company asking questions regarding the software’s usability.
+There are multiple ways to understand if your employees are not taking well to your current software.
+For example, we recommend you send out an anonymous poll to everyone in your company.
+In it, ask questions regarding the software’s usability.
 You might be shocked to find the number of individuals still struggling to learn the software you adopted a year ago.

 4. The Software's Features Don't Fit Your Needs

 Why pay for features that you don’t need?
 You want your construction management software to be usable and practical.
 You probably do not need something super flashy with every single bell and whistle.
-It’s easy to be fooled by something that looks nice and has every feature known to man, but that doesn’t mean you need it all.
+It’s easy to be fooled by something that looks nice and has every feature known to man.
+However, that doesn’t mean you need it all.

-We recommend you take an assessment on the features and functionality you are using daily with your software vendor and determine if what you are paying is worth what you are getting.
+Firstly, we recommend you take an assessment on the features and functionality you are using daily with your software vendor.
+Then determine if what you are paying is worth what you are getting.
 Are you wanting a fully-integrated system, or looking for assistance in one category?

 5. Lack of Return on Investment